bcgov/ligo-lib/web/linkage/README.rst

 available immediately under the project root) and does not contain full path.
 This is the template file that defines the structure of output config file.

+For Docker-compose related .env file generation you would find both the file containing env input as well as the template under the data-linking\\web\\linkage\\config\\dockercompose directory

 Basic Commands
 --------------